 While not unheard of, assaults and robberies are very rare.
 It is still recommended to exercise caution in busy and dark places, like everywhere in the world, especially if you are a women alone - it's safe but don't be stupid.
 While hospitality is bred into the heart of the culture somehow, there is still poverty, drugs and mental illness on the edges of society.
 But if you have traveled through SE Asia, Brazil's favelas, and Sydney's Kings Cross, then Iran is nothing to worry about.
 Even for American travelers.

-Iran's cities are busy, the traffic is wild, and the towns are very traditional.
-Iran might not be very modern and progressive but it makes up for this with it's untouched culture.
-The food is very unique and healthy, the history is incredible (for the good and bad), and you can genuinely connect to the people on a cultural level.
+Iran's cities are busy, the roads are wild, and the towns are very traditional.
+Iran might not be as modern and progressive as elsewhere, but it makes up for any 'lack of bling' with untouched culture.
+The food is unique and healthy, the history is incredible (for the good and bad), and you can genuinely connect to the people and how they feel about Iran.

-I have two tips (1) Make trips out of the cities, (2) Avoid political debates and demonstrations.
-Both for the sake of your own health.
+Two safety tips for Iran: (1) Make trips out of the cities, and (2) avoid political debates and demonstrations.
+For the sake of peace and sanity.

-These are likely to be criminal offenses in your home country also, yet perhaps with harsher penalties in Iran.
-Except for political destabilization, you should probably read about the 1979 Islamic Revolution to understand why you need to be careful.
 Remember if you do get robbed or are involved in an incident, the Islamic laws are often based on "eye for eye" principals.
 The principal of 'forgiveness' generally applies in many criminal cases, meaning forgiveness can be weighted against the case.
-However when affecting the stability of the country as a whole (serial rapists, drug lords, or political destabilization) you'll find Iran's courts to be very heavy handed.
+However when affecting the stability of the country as a whole (for example rapists, drug lords, or repeated political destabilization) you'll find Iran's courts to be very heavy handed.